A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Appendix

 We now prove Theorem \ref{thm: convergence}.

-\begin{proof} The proof of Theorem \ref{thm: convergence} has three steps: (1) proof of the existence of the limit (i.e., steady-state) distribution; (2) proof that the limit distribution takes the form of a sum of Dirac delta functions; and (3) proof that any two delta function must differ by at least the minimum isolation distance $\triangle_{d_p}^*(c)$ in \eqref{eq: triangle}.
+\begin{proof} The proof of Theorem \ref{thm: convergence} has three steps: (1) verification of the existence of the limit (i.e., steady-state) distribution; (2) verification that the limit distribution takes the form of a sum of Dirac delta functions; and (3) verification that any two Dirac delta functions must differ by at least the minimum isolation distance $\triangle_{d_p}^*(c)$ in \eqref{eq: triangle}.

-\underline{\textbf{Step 1.}} We define a sequence of moment generating functions (MGF) $M_t(s)$ that are associated with the time-dependent probability density $g(a,t)$ by
+\underline{\textbf{Step 1.}} We define a sequence of moment generating functions (MGFs) $M_t(s)$ that are associated with the time-dependent probability density $g(a,t)$ by

-Because $e^{sa}$ is convex, we know that $M_t(s)$ is nonincreasing with respect to time by Lemma \ref{thm: convex}.
+Because $e^{sa}$ is convex, we know by Lemma \ref{thm: convex} that $M_t(s)$ is nonincreasing with respect to time.
 By Theorem \ref{thm: nonnegativity}, we know that $g(a,t) \geq 0$, which implies that $M_t(s) \geq 0$ for all times $t$.
-The Monotone Convergence Theorem then guarantees that the infinite-time limit of $M_t(s)$ alway exists.
+The Monotone Convergence Theorem then guarantees that the infinite-time limit of $M_t(s)$ always exists.
 We define

-Because of the unique correspondence between an MGF and a probability density function, we know that the infinite-time limit $g_{\infty}(a)$ of $g(a,t)$ also exists.
+Because of the unique correspondence between an MGF and a PDF, we know that the infinite-time limit $g_{\infty}(a)$ of $g(a,t)$ also exists.

 \underline{\textbf{Step 2.}} As we know from Theorem \ref{thm: conservation}, the mean opinion value $\mu$ is constant with respect to time.
 We define the time-dependent variance of the probability density $g(a,t)$ to be